inerttila/File-Transfer-Server/README.md

 Please follow our coding standards and conventions.

 You can copy this template and replace https://github.com/inerttila/UPLOAD_Fhoto.git with the actual URL of your Git repository.
 Additionally, you should fill in the sections with relevant content specific to your project.

+## Contact
+For inquiries or assistance, feel free to reach out through the following channels:

+Email: inert.etila@gmail.com
+LinkedIn: Inert Tila
+You can email me for any questions or support related to this project, and you can also connect with me on LinkedIn to stay updated on my professional activities.